sy1776/Crime_Prediction/README.txt

 2. INSTALLATION
   System Requirement: following libraries are needed for python codes: Panda, Numpy, seaborn, matplotlib, scikit-learn, statsmodels.
   1) Go to CODE folder.
-  2) Download 2 data files, "COBRA-2019" and "COBRA-2009-2018" from below Atlanta police website:
+  2) Download the file, "COBRA-2009-2019" from below Atlanta police website: http://www.atlantapd.org/i-want-to/crime-data-downloads
-     http://www.atlantapd.org/i-want-to/crime-data-downloads
-  3) Merge the files from step b into one single file, "COBRA-2009-2019.csv" and remove duplicates using a tool like OpenRefine.
+  3) Remove duplicates using a tool like OpenRefine.

 3. EXECUTION
   1) Ensure that data file, "COBRA-2009-2019.csv" is in the same folder